 “When Anglicanism is at its best its liturgy, its poetry, its music and its life can create a world of wonder in which it is very easy to fall in love with God.”

 Important Health & Safety FAQs

-In order to love one another well and protect each other during the ongoing COVID-19 pandemic, we are requiring all attendees to get vaccinated if possible.
-You are more than welcome to wear a mask and sign in when we worship in person.
-We urge everyone to get vaccinated if possible.
+In order to love one another well and protect each other from illness, we encourage all attendees to get vaccinated if possible.
+You are more than welcome to wear a mask if you are able.
 We have reserved seating in the back rows to allow for increased social distancing if you need that.
 Please contact the church office if you have additional health and safety questions.